• Skip to primary navigation

 Thai green papaya salad is a flavorful salad that can be served on its own for a light and refreshing meal.

 It is traditionally served with sticky rice.
-Take a ball of sticky rice, make a slight indent with your thumb and use it to pinch or scoop up the papaya salad.
+Take a ball of sticky rice, make a slight indent with your thumb, and use it to pinch or scoop up the papaya salad.

 You can even serve it as a side dish with your Thai meals.
 I like to serve it with my Thai Red Curry, Thai Green Curry, Chicken Panang Curry, and Salmon Panang Curry along with Jasmine Rice.

-This salad also makes for a great snack or quick bite to eat between your meals or whenever the hunger strikes.
+This salad also makes for a great snack or quick bite to eat between your meals or whenever hunger strikes.
 Just make sure to pack the dressing in a separate box and mix it with the salad when you are ready to relish it.

 I often pack it in my lunch boxes too, as it is refreshing to eat on summer afternoons.